 - biodiversity and community ecology of of arbuscular mycorrhizal fungi, using methods of molecular ecology, for example as part of the BMBF initiative BonaRes examining communities of AM fungi in agroecosystems

 - soil biota effects on plants and plant communities

 - trait-based approaches in fungi, for example using saprobic fungi as model systems to test ecological principles; including participation in the collaborative research center (SFB 973) “Priming and memory of organismic responses to stress”

-- global change biology (see ERC Advanced Grant), including work on microplastic in soil, and work on multiple drivers of global change
+- understanding impacts of global change drivers (see ERC Advanced Grant), including work on microplastic in soil, and work on multiple drivers of global change